To fully use this screen, you must add the following permissions to your account:

 - Click Save Cloud Connection.

-- Once the newly added cloud connections begins to gather data, the instance will appear in the Virtual Machines screen.
+- Once the newly added cloud connections gathers data, the instance will appear in the Virtual Machines screen.

 After you add your public cloud account into the Armor Management Portal (AMP), you can view the corresponding instances (and their security status) in the Virtual Machines screen.